Diabetes medication: Thiazolidinediones

 Multiple retrospective studies have resulted in a concern about rosiglitazone's safety, although it is established that the group, as a whole, has beneficial effects on diabetes.
 The greatest concern is an increase in the number of severe cardiac events in patients taking it.
 The ADOPT study showed that initial therapy with drugs of this type may prevent the progression of disease, as did the DREAM trial.
 The American Association of Clinical Endocrinologists (AACE), which provides clinical practice guidelines for management of diabetes, retains thiazolidinediones as recommended first, second, or third line agents for type 2 diabetes mellitus, as of their 2019 executive summary, over sulfonylureas and α-glucosidase inhibitors.
 However, they are less preferred than GLP-1 agonists or SGLT2 inhibitors, especially in patients with cardiovascular disease (which liraglutide, empagliflozin, and canagliflozin are all FDA approved to treat).

 Concerns about the safety of rosiglitazone arose when a retrospective meta-analysis was published in the New England Journal of Medicine.
 There have been a significant number of publications since then, and a Food and Drug Administration panel voted, with some controversy, 20:3 that available studies "supported a signal of harm", but voted 22:1 to keep the drug on the market.
 The meta-analysis was not supported by an interim analysis of the trial designed to evaluate the issue, and several other reports have failed to conclude the controversy.
 This weak evidence for adverse effects has reduced the use of rosiglitazone, despite its important and sustained effects on glycemic control.
 Safety studies are continuing.

 In contrast, at least one large prospective study, PROactive 05, has shown that pioglitazone may decrease the overall incidence of cardiac events in people with type 2 diabetes who have already had a heart attack.

-Lyn kinase activators
+LYN Kinase Activators

-The LYN kinase activator tolimidone has been reported to potentiate insulin signaling in a manner that is distinct from the glitazones.
+The LYN kinase activator Tolimidone has been reported to potentiate insulin signaling in a manner that is distinct from the glitazones.
 The compound has demonstrated positive results in a Phase 2a clinical study involving 130 diabetic subjects.